swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 ### Run the experiment

+Great!
+You now have everything you need to run the experiment: the codebase is set up, the dataset is in the right place and you can finally try the experiment for the first time.

-Generate the virtual environment and install the dependencies.
+Generate the virtual environment and install the dependencies in your working directory with the following commands.

 ```sh
 # Generate the virtual environment